 The company does not have a policy to separate the roles of Chief Executive Officer and Chairman of the Board of Directors, as the Board of Directors believes it is in the best interests of the company to make that determination based on the position and direction of the company and the membership of the Board.
 Mr. Edens served as the company's Chief Executive Officer and Chairman of the Board of Directors until February 2007.
 Since that time, Mr. Edens has served solely as Chairman of the Board of Directors, an arrangement that allows us to profit from his extensive knowledge of the company and its industry.
-Our current Chief Executive Officer and President, Hana Khouri, does not serve as a director, a structure that permits her to focus on the management of the company's day-to-day operations while still fostering communication between the company's management and the Board of Directors.
-The company does not have a lead independent director; however, an independent director presides over the executive sessions.
+The company does not have a lead independent director since the Chairman of the Board is independent.
 For additional information, see "Executive Sessions of Non-Management Directors."